mmcc007/sylph/README.md

 flavor: <name of flavor>
 ```

+## Flutter version

+Sylph will default to flutter version `v1.12.13+hotfix.8-stable` to execute the tests in AWS but this can be overriden by setting the `FLUTTER_VERSION` environment variable to the version of your choice.

 # Configuring a CI Environment for _Sylph_
 In addition to running from the command line, _Sylph_ also runs in a CI environment.